 This fact is described in yoga philosophy as the upward and downward flow of energy called pingalā and idā, which I will briefly describe now.
-In the human body, the chit or meaning seeking tendency is present in the head, while ananda or the pleasure seeking tendency is present in the groin.
-For the most part, most people have predominant pleasure seeking tendency, which means that their consciousness is in the groin.
+In the human body, the chit or meaning-seeking tendency is present in the head, while ananda or the pleasure-seeking tendency is present in the groin.
+For the most part, most people have a predominant pleasure-seeking tendency, which means that their consciousness is in the groin.
 As their consciousness drifts towards meaning, it shifts into the head.

 Feminine = Pleasure

 Male = Seeker

 Female = Sought

 It’s also important to realize that idā and pingalā exist inside all human bodies—both man and woman—because the search for meaning and pleasure is originally a property of the soul, later incorporated into the material body.
 The soul, however, has the choice to prioritize between meaning and pleasure.
 All of us have been making these priority calls over many lifetimes, due to which they have now become habits.
 That is, these calls are often made automatically without even a conscious intervention by the soul.
 The autonomous working of the body is now well-known; this operation is effected through the Autonomous Nervous System in the spinal cord.
 The yoga philosophy doesn’t contradict this fact, but it gives it a new kind of meaning: the autonomous working is due to past habits due to which sometimes the energy is dominantly flowing downwards prioritizing pleasure over meaning, while it is at other times dominantly flowing upwards thereby prioritizing meaning over pleasure.